ossrs/go-oryx-lib/README.md

 1. json: Json+ supports c and c++ style comments.
 1. options: Frequently used service options with config file.
 1. http: Http response with error, jsonp and std reponse.
+1. asprocess: The associate-process, for BMS to work with external process.

 Winlin 2016